Cowden syndrome: Treatment

 Malignancies that occur in Cowden syndrome are usually treated in the same fashion as those that occur sporadically in patients without a hereditary cancer syndrome.
 Two notable exceptions are breast and thyroid cancer.
 In Cowden syndrome patients with a first-time diagnosis of breast cancer, treatment with mastectomy of the involved breast as well as prophylactic mastectomy of the uninvolved contralateral breast should be considered.
-In the setting of thyroid cancer or a follicular adenoma, a total thyroidectomy is recommended even in cases where it appears that only one lobe of the thyroid is affected.
+In the setting of thyroid cancer or a follicular adenoma, a total thyroidectomy (as opposed to a hemithyroidectomy, in which only one lobe of the thyroid would be removed) is recommended even in cases where it appears that only one lobe of the thyroid is affected.
 This is due to the high likelihood of recurrence as well as the difficulty in distinguishing a benign from malignant growth with a hemithyroidectomy alone.

-The benign mucocutaneous lesions observed in Cowden syndrome are typically not treated unless they become symptomatic or disfiguring.
-If this occurs, numerous treatment options, including topical agents, cryosurgery, curettage, laser ablation, and excision, may be utilized.
+The benign mucocutaneous lesions observed in Cowden syndrome are typically not treated unless they become symptomatic or disfiguring, as these lesions have little to no risk of metastasis.
+If the benign lesions do cause symptoms, numerous treatment options, including topical agents, cryosurgery, curettage, laser ablation, and excision, may be utilized.